-Prior to the publication of Arthur Avalon's series of volumes, the Tantrik practices and also their associated iconography had become a favourite target of vicious insinuation, firstly on the part of ignorant Western commentators, especially missionaries, obsessed with unclean suspicions wherever the word "sex" is even mentioned and, following their example, also on the part of Westernised Orientals; this prejudice has died hard and it is only in the last few years that the Tantra have begun to be regarded in the world at large as respectable. let alone as spiritually important, doctrines.
+Prior to the publication of Arthur Avalon's series of volumes, the Tantrik practices and also their associated iconography had become a favourite target of vicious insinuation, firstly on the part of ignorant Western commentators, especially missionaries, obsessed with unclean suspicions wherever the word "sex" is even mentioned and, following their example, also on the part of Westernised Orientals; this prejudice has died hard and it is only in the last few years that the Tantra have begun to be regarded in the world at large as respectable, let alone as spiritually important, doctrines.
 It is largely thanks to observations carried out in the Tibetan field that this welcome, if belated change has come about.
-When one looks back to the end of last century and the early years of the present one, barring the lonely voice of Avalon. very few Western writers had a good word to say on the subject: typical examples of the then prevailing prejudice are Madame Blavatsky3 and Waddell4, to mention two well-known names.
-Even as late as 1936 an excellent scholar like the Japanese professor Tajima, himself an adherent of a Tantrik school (Shingon), voiced the current prejudice. not against Tantrism as a whole, but against the Tibetan form of it. by suggesting that whereas those chinese and Japanese Tantrik doctrines he himself favoured had originated, historically speaking, from Nalanda the Tibetan ones, according to him, had mostly issued from Vikramashila which he wrote off as the home of relatively popular and superstitious beliefs and practices; his evidence for so thinking was, however, by no means clear.
-In any case, one is minded to ask, what about Naropa and his Six Doctrines, since he certainly belonged to Nalanda?
-And where would Marps and Mila Repa and so much of Tibet's finest esoteric flowering have been without them?
-If a man as well informed as Professor Tajima could still echo, even slightly, these old prejudices, this but goes to show how thoroughly the various slanderers of Tantra had gone about their work of slinging mud.
-There is no doubt, however, that it is the "sexy" denigration of the erotic symbolism that has chiefly helped to fog the issue, over and above whatever genuine problems the question of origins might have presented for more informed minds.
+When one looks back to the end of last century and the early years of the present one, barring the lonely voice of Avalon, very few Western writers had a good word to say on the subject : typical examples of the then prevailing prejudice are Madame Blavatsky and Waddell, to mention two well-known names.
+Even as late as 1936 an excellent scholar like the Japanese professor Taina.
+Lenselt an adherent of a Tantrik school (Shingon), veloed the current prejudice, not against Tantrish as a whole, but associate the Tibetan form of it, by such soing that where the change change and Japanese Tantrik docimes he himself fayound him oricinated, historically speaking, from Nalanda the Tubetan ones. according to him, had mostly issued from Vikramashda which he wrote off as the home of relatively popular and superstitious beliefs and practices; his evidence for so thinking was, how ever, by no means clear.
+In any case, one is minded to ask, what about Naropa and his Six Docurines, since he certainly belonged to Nalanda?
+And where would Marpa and Mila Repa and so much of Tibet's finest espteric flowering have been without them?
+If a man as well informed as Professor Tajima could still echo, even slightly, these old prejudices, this but goes to show how thorough the various slanderers of Tantra had gone about their work of slinging There is no doubt, however, that it is the "sexy" mud. denigration of the erotic symbolism that has chiefly helped to fog the issue, over and above whatever genuine problems the question of origins might have presented for more informed minds.

-If I may be allowed here to strike a personal note, I should like to explain that when I first became aware of the place of Tantra in Tibetan tradition and art, my first impulse was to strike a blow in its defence, in opposition to the prejudiced reports still current at the time, as described above; in the first flush of discovery that such a thing as a Tantrik Buddhism existed and that it was a treasury of beautiful and eminently significant symbols! was ready to give tongue to my enthusiasm, but certainly was not competent to go very far on the interpretative side-Avalon's treatises were then almost my only source of information, and very precious they were at the time.
-That is why I readily resorted to Hindu usage, by referring to the Yum divinities as "Consort-Energies" when writing my first book Peaks and Lamas; too much, however, should not be read into this allusion, which was largely accidental and certainly did not amount to a technical appraisal of a definitive kind.
+If I may be allowed here to strike a personal note.
+I should like to explain that when I first became aware of the place of Tantra in Tibetan tradition and art, my first impulse was to strike a blow in its defence, in opposition to the prejudiced reports still current at the time, as described above; in the first flush of discovery that such a thing as a Tantrik Buddhism existed and that it was a treasury of beautiful and eminently significant symbols I was ready to give tongue to my enthusiasm, but certainly was not competent to go very far on the interpretative side-Avalon's treatises were then almost my only source of information, and very precious they were at the time.
+That is why I readily resorted to Hindu usage, by referring to the Yum divinities as "Consort-Energies' when writing my first book Peaks and Lamos; too unch, however, should not be read into this allusion, which was largely accidental and certainly did not amount to a technical appraisal of a definitive kind.